So, you want to learn how to play ukulele, but you’re not sure what uke to buy.

-When you start looking at ukuleles, you’ll notice that the sky really is the limit in terms of price.
+The sky really is the limit in terms of price.
 This is why it’s important to set a budget for yourself so you don’t get lost in all your options.

-Generally, you’ll pay more for better quality and craftsmanship.
-I say generally though because even though you go up in price, it doesn’t always mean the ukulele will be better made than one that’s cheaper.
+There are exceptions to this rule.
+Even though you go up in price, it doesn’t always mean the ukulele will be better made than one that’s cheaper.
 This is why it’s always important to play a lot of different ukuleles or at least read as many reviews online as you can.

 Because of how cheap you can get a good uke, you have no excuse not to get one!
-So let’s take a look at some good beginner ukes.

 5 Best Ukuleles to Buy for Beginners

 This is a laminate wood ukulele, but it’ll have the “look” of the real thing.
 Depending on how hard you play, you might have to tune the strings often.
 You also might find that the intonation is not perfect higher up on the fretboard.
 For a beginner’s ukulele, these get great reviews and you can’t go wrong.
-Click here to learn more and buy the Lanikai LU-21 ukulele.

-I’ve had to include the Cordoba 15CM concert ukulele because of its outstanding reviews from everyone in the comments at the bottom of this post.
+You all give this ukulele outstanding reviews in the comments at the bottom of this post.
 This ukulele sports a mahogany top, back, and sides.
 In addition to a concert size, the Cordoba also comes in a smaller soprano size and a larger tenor size.